Best parental control app for iPhone (2026 tests)

 Does iPhone have built-in parental controls?

-Yes, iPhone has built-in parental controls through Screen Time.
+Yes, the iPhone has built-in parental controls through Screen Time.
 You can set app limits, restrict content, and manage purchases.
 It also allows you to monitor how your child uses their device and block inappropriate websites, giving you greater control over their screen time and online activities.

 Is there an app where I can see everything on my child's phone?